Director, S. Ehst

 One of the five core values at the foundation of Goshen College is global citizenship, so intercultural study is an important component of the Goshen Core.
 There are three basic ways to meet the global education requirement, listed below.
 All are described in more detail in the Global Engagement section of the catalog and at goshen.edu/sst.

 - Core 305, SST integration capstone 2

 Immerses groups of students in a significantly different culture for a semester, with a faculty leader.
 Includes study of language and culture, a service-learning placement, and homestays with host families.
-Prerequisite is language competence equivalent to two semesters of college-level study.
+Prerequisite is language competence equivalent to one or two semesters of college-level study, depending on the location.

 2. On-campus Alternate Program

 Three approved alternate courses (see International Education section of catalog), followed by Core 300, Global Issues.
 Language prerequisite of any world language at the 102-level, completed by placement test, course credit, or CLEP exam.
 For education majors, one diverse field experience course counts as one of the three alternate courses.
 For nursing majors, the community health clinical course counts as one of the three alternate courses.

 3. Study abroad with other international programs

 See details in the International Education section of the catalog.